msarettafriis/lets-relax/README.md

 It's made more for my practice than anything serious.

+Part of why I made it is because the tutorial worked only for Chrome-based browsers, and Electron uses the same engine as Chrome.

 ## Credits

 Most of the code was done by Brad Traversy as part of a tutorial series.